Functions

 }

-If the function can yield (see Fibers) or contains a function call to another function that can yield, the yield type must be specified after another >.
+If the function can yield (see Fibers) or contains a function call to another function that can yield, the yield type must be specified after *>.
+The yield type is always nullable.

 fun mayYield() > str *> int? {